hapax/hapax.github.io/assets/eratosthenes.md

 #### Other experiments

 There are a few other things I've been meaning to do.
-One is measure sticks at the solstice.
+One is measure shadows at the solstice.
-That will tell us the *tilt* of the earth on its axis!
+By comparing to the equinoctial result, this tells us the *tilt* of the earth on its axis!
-I missed June, so I have to wait until December.
+I missed June, so I guess I'll have to wait until December.